María Figueroa

-María Figueroa (born April 27, 2000) is a Spanish child singer.
+María Figueroa (born 27 April 2000) is a Spanish singer.
 She became famous at age of five in 2005 when she appeared the children's program Menuda Noche (broadcast on Canal Sur, presented by Juan y Medio).
 María is famous for her song "Me llamo María (Yo tengo mi pompón)" ("My Name is Maria (I Have My Pom-pom)"), which was released as her first single, and is sometimes referred to simply as la niña del pompón ("the pom-pom girl").